-Keep birds feeders full of food such as peanuts, sunflower hearts and suet products.
+Keep birds feeders full of calorie-rich food such as peanuts, sunflower hearts and suet products.
 Put seed mix, chopped apples and grated cheese on ground-feeding stations for ground feeders like robins, thrushes and blackbirds.
-Here’s how to make fat cakes for birds.

 Check bird boxes

-Check bird boxes to make sure they are still safely fixed to the fence or wall and haven’t rotted.
+Check bird boxes to make sure they’re still safely fixed to the fence or wall and haven’t rotted.
 Remove any nesting material from previous years.
-If you need to replace the box or have space for more, bird boxes are available to buy and easy to make – here’s how to build a bird box.
+Replace old or damaged boxes with new ones.

 Recycle your Christmas tree

-You can recycle your Christmas tree by removing branches and bundling them together to make wildlife habitats to tuck at the back of the border.
+Recycle your Christmas tree by removing branches and bundling them together to make wildlife habitats to tuck at the back of the border.
 You can also chop up the trunk and add the pieces to your log pile.